 The Middle Tier

-Open-Source is a good option if you have a development team on-board, otherwise it is best to avoid these.
-Industry specific solutions can be attractive, provided your business runs they way they expect you will.
+Open-Source is a good option if you have a development team on board; otherwise, it is best to avoid these.
+Industry-specific solutions can be attractive, provided your business runs the way they expect.
 But today, conforming your business to fit your software is a dated notion.
-Also, many industry specific solution providers have trouble keeping up with the basic features we are all expecting today, like mobile access for example.
+Also, many industry-specific solution providers have trouble keeping up with the basic features we expect today, like mobile access.

 The Simple Tier

-The many “Simple” CRM solutions are often indeed easy to use, and may fill a gap in your growth path.
+The many “Simple” CRM solutions are often easy to use and may fill a gap in your growth path.
 Certainly a step up from Outlook and Spreadsheets alone, these solutions can start to put you on the path of reducing silos.
 Unfortunately, many of these solutions assume you will stay small, and your needs will continue to be simple.
-While this is certainly the case for many businesses, others will continue to grow, and at some point will need to migrate to something more robust.
+While this is undoubtedly the case for many businesses, others will continue to grow and will need to migrate to something more robust.

-One option was to build a simple CRM from scratch, and become yet another Simple Tier Solution, but that would not fill the gap that we identified.
+One option was to build a simple CRM from scratch and become yet another Simple Tier Solution, but that would not fill the gap that we identified.
 We found our ideal solution in the Microsoft Cloud.
-RapidStart CRM is the first end-to-end CRM built on the Microsoft “Power Platform”, the same platform that powers Microsoft Dynamics 365.
-With the Power Platform, we were able to build an easy-to-use, robust CRM solution, that could be easily extended, or upgraded to the full power of an enterprise grade Power Tier solution.
-With the “flip of a switch”, a business could move from the Simple Tier to the Power Tier, or anywhere in between.
+RapidStartCRM is the first end-to-end CRM built on the Microsoft “Power Platform”, the same platform that powers Microsoft Dynamics 365.
+With the Power Platform, we created an easy-to-use, robust CRM solution that could be easily extended or upgraded to the full power of an enterprise-grade Power Tier solution.
+With the “flip of a switch”, a business could move from the Simple Tier to the Power Tier or anywhere in between.

-If you are curious about what a “Simple Tier” solution can look like when built on the same underlying platform as a “Power Tier” solution, we recommend you take a Test Drive of RapidStart CRM today.
+Suppose you are curious about what a “Simple Tier” solution can look like when built on the same underlying platform as a “Power Tier” solution.
+In that case, we recommend you take a Test Drive of RapidStartCRM today.